Section J - Students

 Information and Application

-The Superintendent shall prepare a written information packet concerning the District's application process, standards for acceptance or rejection, and policies, regulations, and procedures for open enrollment.
+The Superintendent shall prepare a written information packet concerning the District's application process, standards for acceptance or rejection, and policies, regulations, and procedures for school choice.
 The packet will be made available to everyone who requests it.

-The information packet shall include the enrollment application form and shall advise applicants by what date they must submit enrollment applications to be considered for priority enrollment for the following school year.
+The information packet shall include the enrollment application form and shall advise applicants by what date they must submit school choice applications to be considered for priority enrollment for the following school year.

 The Superintendent shall annually estimate how much excess capacity may exist to accept transfer students.
 The estimate of excess capacity shall be made for each school and grade level.